cplett/cplett.github.io/page/crest/4-protonation.md

 crest struc.xyz --protonate
 ```

+All found structures will be stored in the `protonated.xyz` file.

 This uses GFN2-xTB by default.
 All protomers found by **CREST** are stored in `protonated.xyz`.

-Determine the energetic ordering.
+Compute the protomers for Ala-Gly and determine the energetic ordering.
 Does the lowest protomer align with chemical intuition?

 ## Deprotonation